 In the present version of the Quantstamp Protocol, auditing nodes are whitelisted by Quantstamp — only enrolled actors can participate.
 While the nodes are currently run by different organizations and individuals around the world, we still aim to enhance decentralization in upcoming iterations.

 The next iteration of the protocol will remove this whitelisting process.
 In its place, we plan to add review nodes that check scan reports before reports are published.
 This mechanism is meant to prevent a bad actor (node) from publishing a false report.

 Exploring a Bug Bounty System

-Apart from our assurance protocol research, we are also experimenting with a bug bounty system.
+We are experimenting with a decentralized bug bounty system.
 This system aims to provide bounties to bug finders in case they find vulnerabilities published in smart contracts.

 The initial design of the bounty system includes bounty providers, bug hunters, and judges.
 The bounty providers are stakeholders in the smart contract’s security, such as the smart contract’s owner.
 They provide a bug bounty which incentivizes bug hunters to try to find vulnerabilities in the smart contract.
 These bug hunters will submit bug reports.
 Security experts, identified by a Token-Curated Registry (TCR), will examine the bug reports and determine whether a vulnerability found is a true vulnerability or false positive.
 Bug hunters who find true vulnerabilities will be rewarded.

-Our research efforts into an assurance protocol and a bounty system are excellent complements to the automated security scans provided by the Quantstamp Protocol.
-Our ultimate goal is to provide protection throughout the life cycle of a smart contract which includes after a smart contract is deployed.
+Our research efforts into a bounty system are excellent complements to the decentralized automated security scans provided by the Quantstamp Protocol.
+Our ultimate goal is to provide decentralized, scalable protection throughout the life cycle of a smart contract which includes after a smart contract is deployed.